paradoxinversion/chat-app-client-experiment/README.md

 `private-chat-initiated` (socket): Sends an event to initiate a private chat, which includes the socketid of the user to chat with

+## AuthN/AuthZ

+The chat is authorized via json webtokens secured on a cookie. _Needs work_.

 ## TODO

 - Blocking of PMs